 The Coalition’s effectiveness derives from our unique role as both an advocacy and direct service organization.
 Our programs, shelter monitoring and grassroots organizing enable us to meet homeless people where they are – giving voice and hope to the most marginalized among us.
 Our advocacy is informed by the very real daily struggles of our homeless neighbors, and seeks practical, humane and cost-effective long-term solutions proven to work.
 Because every New Yorker deserves a home.

 What We Do

-For more than three decades, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
+For more than 35 years, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
 Our model programs represent solutions that can dramatically reduce the homeless population and prevent homelessness among those most at risk.

 Every day, our 11 frontline programs help more than 3,500 men, women and children survive immediate crises and put them on the path to long-term stability.
 We witness firsthand the challenges they face and shape our services to best meet their needs, providing emergency food and clothing, eviction prevention, crisis services, permanent housing, job training and special programs for homeless youth.

 Our renowned advocacy tirelessly fights for investments in proven, cost-effective housing-based solutions to mass homelessness.
 Our first legal victory, Callahan v.
 Carey, established the right to shelter for homeless adult men — a crucial first step in our subsequent victories on behalf of homeless women and children.
 Since then, the Coalition has won a string of legal actions including securing medically appropriate housing for people living with HIV/AIDS and ensuring the right to vote for Americans without homes.